Check Your Qualifications

 In the spirit of Tradition, Kabbalah of the Enterprising Spirit is intended only for qualified men over the age of 40.

-With that respectful bow to Tradition accomplished, be advised that if you pursue becoming a student of Kabbalah, you need affiliation with a teacher, mentor, study partner, or study group for at least the first couple years or so of your pursuit — that timing depends on your initiative, aptitude, circumstance.
-You cannot become a Kabbalist on your own, by yourself.
-And embarking alone on The Royal Road heralds a perilous journey.
+Active affiliation with a teacher, mentor, study partner, or study group of some sort is strongly encouraged, for at least the first couple years or so of your pursuit.
+The necessary duration of that time will depend on your intentionality, initiative, aptitude, circumstance.
+It is dubious whether one can become a dynamic, effective Kabbalist on your own in a vacuum, by yourself.
+And traveling alone on The Royal Road heralds a perilous journey.

 Check Your Humility